mentatbear/community_corps/ethics.md

 Being Human

 I am human,
+and something more, Divine, even
 I am a person too.

 People are special.
+I am special.

 I am a person,
 and a human too.